studiobutter/anime_api/HoYoPlay/Epic-Google/Epic-Google_GI.md

 Note: Epic use a different sub_channel ID and cps ID than Google in the game's `Game_Data/config.ini`

+Note 2: HoYoPlay - Standalone Genshin Impact now requires Google Play Games PC running, now requiring a Google Play Session Token.
+To get the session token, the launcher must be launched in Google Play either from the start menu, shortcut or in Google Play.
+The token session is required so the launcher can pass said token to the game to run correctly.
+The game will required an SDK to run the game correctly

 ## Google Play

 ```json